-You should read this entire prospectus and any accompanying prospectus supplement, together with the additional information described under the heading "Where You Can Find More Information," before making an investment decision.
-You should rely only on the information provided in this prospectus and any accompanying prospectus supplement, including any information incorporated by reference.
-No one is authorized to provide you with information different from what is contained, or deemed to be contained, in this prospectus and any accompanying prospectus supplement.
-The selling stockholders are offering to sell, and seeking offers to buy, shares of our class A common stock only in jurisdictions where offers and sales are permitted.
-You should not assume that the information in this prospectus, any accompanying prospectus supplement or any document incorporated by reference is accurate as of any date other than the date of the document in which the information is contained or other date referred to in that document, regardless of the time of sale or issuance of any security.
+You should rely only on the information provided in this prospectus and the applicable prospectus supplement, including any information incorporated by reference.
+No one is authorized to provide you with information different from that which is contained, or deemed to be contained, in the prospectus and the related prospectus supplement.
+We are not offering securities in any state where the offer is prohibited.
+You should not assume that the information in this prospectus, any prospectus supplement or any document incorporated by reference is accurate as of any date other than the date of the document in which the information is contained or other date referred to in that document, regardless of the time of sale or issuance of any security.

-Unless otherwise specified or unless the context requires otherwise, all references in this prospectus to "SunPower," "we," "our" or similar references mean SunPower Corporation and its subsidiaries.
-All references to "PowerLight" mean PowerLight LLC, a wholly-owned subsidiary of SunPower.
+Unless otherwise specified or unless the context requires otherwise, all references in this prospectus to "SunPower," "we," "us," "our" or similar references mean SunPower Corporation and its subsidiaries.
+On January 10, 2007, we completed our previously announced merger, or the Merger, with PowerLight Corporation, described below.
+Unless otherwise specified or unless the context requires otherwise, all references in this prospectus to "PowerLight" mean PowerLight Corporation prior to January 10, 2007 and PowerLight Corporation, an indirect wholly owned subsidiary of SunPower, on or after January 10, 2007.